Belenus: Gaul and Aquitania

-Images of Belenus sometimes show him to be accompanied by a female, perhaps the Gaulish deity Belisama.
-The river name Bienne (Biena in 1337 AD), present-day eastern France, and the place name Bienne (apud Belnam in 1142 AD), modern Switzerland, also attest to the existence of a feminine form *Belenā.

-In Noricum, Belenus may also have been accompanied by an otherwise unknown female deity named Belestis (or Beléna, Beléstis Augústa, Beléstris, Belínca), possibly worshipped as a goddess of nature and fertility.
-Two shrines dedicated to the goddess were found in Podljubelj in the Karawanks.
+The deity was known in southern France, as attested by inscriptions from Marseille, Saint-Chamas, Gréasque, Calissanne and Saint-Rémy.
+A gem dedicated to Belenus has been discovered at Nîmes, depicting an elderly figure adorned with star-like symbols.

+In Central France at Aquae Borvonis (Bourbon-Lancy), the Aedui worshipped Belenus in association with health giving waters.
+Belenus was also venerated at Clermont-Ferrand, and had a temple at the sacred healing springs of Sainte-Sabine, where Apollo Belenus was invoked by pilgrims in search of cures for illness.
+Stone images of swaddled infants were dedicated at the shrine, presumably in the hope of healing.

+Ausonius (late 4th century AD) alludes to sanctuaries dedicated to Belenus in Aquitania, and mentions a temple priest of the cult named Phoebicius.
+Given the lack of epigraphic confirmation, Bernhard Maier has suggested that the name Belenus here functions as a learned circumlocution for Apollo.

 Related beliefs

 Medieval Ireland

 The Irish Bel has been speculated by some scholars to be linked to the god Belenus.
-Fires in honor of the deity were lit for Celtic festivals of Beltaine ('Bel's Fires') on May 1.
+Fires in honor of the deity were lit for the Celtic festivals of Beltaine ('Bel's Fires') on May 1.
 On occasion, cattle was driven between two fires in order to repeal diseases, which Schrijver has compared to the traditional German custom of burning henbane collected on Midsummer to protect the cattle against diseases and witchcraft.

 Modern Slovenia

-The Slovenian divinity Belin, attested in the 19th century by historian Simon Rutar, may provide evidence of the survival of Belenus' cult in the region and of its later integration into Slovenian beliefs, possibly blended with attributes of the Slavic god Belibog.
-The local population regarded him as a great healer who could cure blindness with his 'key'.
-Professor Monika Kropej also states that Belenus was possibly incorporated into the Slovenian lore as the beliči, a type of fairy-like beings.
-An incised stone in southwestern Slovenia, called berlina by the local population, among other names, may also be related.
+The Slovenian divinity Belin, recorded in the 19th century by the historian Simon Rutar, may reflect the survival of Belenus' cult in the region and its later integration into Slovenian folk beliefs, possibly blended with attributes of the Slavic god Belibog.
+In local tradition, Belin was regarded as a great healer, believed to cure blindness with his 'key'.
+Folklorist Monika Kropej has also suggested that Belenus may have entered Slovenian folklore in the form of the beliči, a type of fairy-like beings.
+An incised stone in southwestern Slovenia, locally known as berlina, may also be related.
 It is connected to ancient rituals and features two primitively carved figures with heads ornamented with rays.

 Legacy

 Science

-The minor planet 11284 Belenus is named after him.
+The minor planet 11284 Belenus is named after him, as is the star Bélénos.

-The star Bélénos is named after him.